cap-java/sdm/README.md

 ## Support for edit of link type attachments

-This plugin provides the capability to edit the URL of attachments of link type.
+This plugin provides the capability to update/edit the URL of attachments of link type.

 ### Steps to Enable Edit Link Feature in CAP Application